Yes, there are at least two types of memory problems, working memory and long term memory. These can lead to difficulties in learning.

 • Expect that students with more severe deficits in memory will require 3 to 5 times as much practice and instruction.

-• New skills should be practiced until they are automatic and students don’t have to think about each step.
+• Practice new skills until they are automatic and students do not have to think about each step.

 • Involve visual, auditory, and kinesthetic methods of learning simultaneously.

-• Present information in smaller steps, then show the student how all the steps are connected.
+• Present information one step at a time.
+Then show the student how all the steps come together.

 • Connect new concepts and knowledge to previous experiences.